MicrosoftDocs/customer-insights/ci-docs/segment-builder.md

 1. Select **Add condition** to add more conditions to a rule.
 To create a rule under the current rule, select **Add sub-rule**.

-1. If a rule uses other tables than the *Customer* table (or *ContactProfile* table for B-to-B), select **Set relationship path** to map the selected table to the unified customer table.
+1. If a rule uses other tables than the *Customer* table (or *UnifiedContact* table for B-to-B), select **Set relationship path** to map the selected table to the unified customer table.
 If there's only one possible relationship path, the system selects it automatically.
 Different [relationship paths](relationships.md#relationship-paths) can yield different results.
 Every rule can have its own relationship path.

    :::image type="content" source="media/relationship-path.png" alt-text="Potential relationship path when creating a rule based on a table mapped to the unified customer table.":::